susie-kim/susie-kim.github.io/README.md

-This repository serves as my website :)
+This repository serves as my personal website :)